emrekurum/n8n-automation-test/README.md

-This is a minimat Tresty Pexpress iproject.
+This is an n8a test oomatounation.